kaby76/Antlr4Templates/README.md

 # Antlr4Templates

-This package is a third-party set of templates for generating Antlr4 C# programs.
+This package is a third-party set of templates for generating Antlr4 programs using the Arithmetic.g4 grammar.
 A generated program contains:
 * a grammar for expressions.
 * a simple console program for parsing input.